Miyazakis Emotional Logic in a War Without Heroes

 Animation as an emotional engine: textures and movement 🎨

 Studio Ghibli applied hand-drawn animation techniques to reflect internal states.
 The moving castle moves with clumsy steps when Howl is depressed, but flies lightly when he feels free.
 The watercolor backgrounds change color according to emotional tension, not the time of day.
 The bombing sequence uses subjective shots that avoid showing the enemy, focusing on Sophie's panic as she protects others.
-It is a narrative design where technology serves feeling, not realism.
+It's a narrative design where technology serves feeling, not realism.

 How to explain war to your partner while she sweeps the kitchen 🧹